Igiligi/90DaysofAI/README.md

 # 90 Days of AI/ML

-I'm a First Class Civil Engineer transitioning into AI/ML.
+I'm a First Class Civil Engineer transitioning into Data Analytics & AI/ML.
 This repository documents my 90-day structured learning journey, with a focus on practical, hybrid skills in Data Science and AI Engineering.

+**Current Status:** Day 64 of 90 | 🚀 Capstone Project Started: Waste Image Classifier for ESWaT

 ## 📅 Daily Log